-- Impact on flora for the OCGT power plant and transmission substation site, transmission line Alternatives 1, 2 and 3 and access route Alternative 3. - Visual impact of the OCGT and transmission lines. - Noise impact of the OCGT power plant.
+- Impact on flora of the OCGT power plant and transmission substation site, transmission line Alternatives 1, 2 and 3 and access route Alternative 3. - Impact on avifauna of the transmission line Alternatives 1,2 and 3. - Visual impact of the OCGT and transmission lines. - · Noise impact of the OCGT power plant.